Legal-and-General/canopy/.github/pull_request_template.md

 Please briefly outline any requirements for the work which may aid the testing and review process.

-Storybook link: (once netlify has deployed link provide a link to the component) Design link: (link to design or delete if not required)
+Design link: (link to design or delete if not required)
 Screenshot: (if appropriate provide a quick screen grab of the changes)